seedcx/wireguard-go-vsock/README.md

       allowed-ips 0.0.0.0/0 \
       endpoint 0.0.0.2:8172

+Notice that the above setting indicates that the peer endpoint is actually `host(2)` (context ID = 2).
+The `wg` command requires passing VSOCK CID as IPv4.

 Finally, the interface can then be activated with `ifconfig(8)` or `ip-link(8)`:

     ip link set up dev wg0